 maintain that one reason it is so good is that the writers were forced to focus on a consistent villain (Wells, played magnificently by Cavanagh).
 Starting with a strong protagonist with an interesting, tough problem by its nature demanded equally strong writing.

 Likewise, sorting through a complicated historical problem to find an issue that allows for romance and character development entails the kind of writing that builds on a trope rather than getting buried by one.
 And, too, I've found that historical problems seem to force a degree of objectivity that modern politics do not.
 Easier to attach labels in the present than in the past.
+And labels don't make for good stories.
 And it's always good for writers to remember that.